Pharmacy Residency Program at Suburban Hospital

 Thank you for your interest in the pharmacy residency program at Suburban Hospital-Johns Hopkins Medicine.
-Suburban Hospital is a 220-bed community, not-for-profit hospital and a member of Johns Hopkins Medicine.
+Suburban Hospital is a 230-bed community, not-for-profit hospital and a member of Johns Hopkins Medicine.
 Suburban Hospital is located in Bethesda, Maryland and has served Montgomery County and the surrounding area with clinical excellence and compassionate patient care for over 75 years.
 This hospital is distinguished by a level II trauma center, certified stroke center, and centers of excellence in cardiac care, orthopedics, neurosciences and oncology.
 We have collaborative practice and research agreements with the National Institutes of Health for stroke and cardiovascular surgery.
-The Director of Pharmacy is Jennifer Raynor, RPh, MSM, MHA, the Residency Program Director is Jasmine Sudhakar, PharmD and the Residency Coordinator is Umair Ansari, PharmD, BCCCP, BCPS, MBA.
-The pharmacy has academic affiliations with the University of Maryland and opportunities for elective rotations with area hospitals and community clinics.
+The Director of Pharmacy is Jennifer Raynor, RPh, MSM, MHA, and the Residency Program Director is Jasmine Sudhakar, PharmD.
+The pharmacy has academic affiliations with the Johns Hopkins Medicine and University of Maryland, with opportunities for elective rotations, teaching, and community clinics.

 We strive to provide challenging and rewarding clinical rotations, along with longitudinal requirements that will allow our residents to build a strong foundation in a multitude of areas including clinical, teaching, and leadership.
 After completion of this program, we are confident that our residents will be self-directed practitioners who possess the skills to further the profession of pharmacy and the optimal use of medications.